ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <br>

 # Feature Extractions
-Visually, experience hematologists distinguish ALL from normal cells by comparing the morphological, chromatin pattern, and color characteristics or cells.
+Visually, experience hematologists distinguish ALL from normal cells by comparing the morphological, chromatin pattern, and color characteristics or cells [2].
 In this project, quantitative morphological, texture, and color features are extracted from both ALL and normal cells in RGB, grayscale, and binary images (Table 1).

 <br>
 <img align="center" src="Figures/ALLvsHem.PNG">